swiftwasm/browser-basic-template/README.md

 [`carton`](https://carton.dev) is the recommended way to build and run browser apps built with SwiftWasm.
 Follow these steps to get started, where you'll install `carton` via [Homebrew](https://brew.sh/) on macOS (unfortunately you'll have to build it manually on Linux).
-After you already have Homebrew installed, just these three steps will get you running:
+After you already have Homebrew installed, just these three steps will get you up and running:

 1. Install `carton`: